khrona/awesomium-net-wiki/wpf/walkthrough-webcontrol.md

    [http://awesomium.net/samples/select_test.html](http://awesomium.net/samples/select_test.html)

    Test the HTML `select` box that shows a list of countries, devided in groups.
 The drop-down (popup) list is shown using the predefined [`WebPopupMenu`](http://docs.awesomium.net/?tc=T_Awesomium_Windows_Controls_WebPopupMenu).
-7. Use the slider in the **status-box** to zoom in and out the currently loaded page.
+7. Use the slider in the **status-bar** to zoom in and out the currently loaded page.

    Zoom setting is applied to the current domain and is persisted for the current session.
-8. Close all open window to exit the application.
+8. Close all open windows to exit the application.

 ### See Also